Slovak party threatens to derail EU bailout deal

 Slovakia is one of a number of countries in which parliamentary approval is needed, with a debate on the issue likely to come in September.

-The center-right government holds only a small majority in parliament and without Sulik's Freedom and Solidarity (SaS) party, it would need support from the opposition SMER party, a fierce critic of the administration.
+The centre-right government holds only a small majority in parliament and without Sulik's Freedom and Solidarity (SaS) party, it would need support from the opposition SMER party, a fierce critic of the administration.

 "We will do everything we can in order for the parliament not to approve it," Sulik told reporters.